Peter Blunden

 A journalist, he was appointed to this role in 2001, after serving as the editor of the Herald Sun.
 The man to whom he reported, John Hartigan, said about him "He's a person who certainly expresses energy in everything he does".
-He is a board member of the Alannah and Madeline Foundation and the Royal Children's Hospital Foundation.
+He was a board member of the Alannah and Madeline Foundation until November 2020 and is a board member of the Royal Children's Hospital Foundation.

+Blunden was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to journalism, particularly through print media, and to the community".

+In 2024, Blunden was appointed as the chairman of South Pacific Post Limited, publisher of Papua New Guinea Post-Courier.